-Rainwater is a vital resource for growing and thriving in the desert.
+Rainwater is a vital resource in the desert.

 -